DROP-ML/BellSystem/README.md

 ### Step 2: Run the Application
 1. Ensure you have Java installed on your system.
 You can download the latest version of Java [here](https://www.java.com/download/).
 2. Open your terminal or command prompt, navigate to the directory where the `.jar` file is saved, and run the following command:

+### Step 3: Set Up Your Bells
+- Launch the application and start scheduling bells or alarms according to your needs.
+Save the schedule, and the app will handle the rest!

+---

+## Safe and Secure
+This application is 100% free from any viruses, malware, or harmful content.
+It is open source and completely safe for anyone to download and use.
+You can view the full source code in this repository to verify its security and integrity.

+---

+## How to Contribute
+1. Fork this repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Commit your changes (`git commit -m 'Add some feature'`).
+4. Push to the branch (`git push origin feature-branch`).
+5. Open a pull request.

+---

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+If you encounter any issues or need further assistance, feel free to open an issue or contact us!